Description of the research group

 This theme concentrates on the problem of the combination of (layers of) heterogeneous materials and the quality and stability of bonding and adhesion.
-What causes the bond between materials to deteriorate, and what are effects this deterioration has on the object?
-Can we find new and better ways of combining materials?
+What causes the bond between materials to deteriorate, and what are the implications for the appearance and deterioration and of the object?
+Can we find new and better ways of joining materials?

 These research themes bring together the fields of Conservation & Restoration, Technical Art History, and Conservation Science in a meaningful and constructive way, resulting in optimal analysis and conservation of objects as repositories of cultural information.
 The disciplines will challenge and invite the other disciplines to broaden their scope, leading to a sum that is greater than its parts.

 The envisaged results of the research group are traditional academic output (monographs, articles, PhD theses), applications for external funding in national (NWO) and international (EU) programmes centred on the group’s research themes, as well as the formation and consolidation of (inter-) national networks for research cooperation.
 Additionally, special conferences or workshops regarding the general research themes will be organised, if possible, in collaboration with relevant national and international partners.
 This allows colleagues in the field to participate in and contribute to the multi-focal research approach.